awaisraza7852/awaisraza7852/README.md

-- 👋 Hi, I’m @awaisraza7852
+- 👋 Hi, I’m Muaammad Awais Chaudhary
-- 👀 I’m interested in machine learning and automation scripts
+- 👀 I’m interested in backend engineering, machine learning and automation scripts.
-- 🌱 I’m currently learning algorithms
+- 🌱 I’m currently a learner
-- 💞️ I’m looking to collaborate on automation tools
-- 📫 How to reach me ...

 <!---
 awaisraza7852/awaisraza7852 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.